iamj1han/iScience_therapy_alliance/README.md

 <b>File names under this repository ; main objective of the file/codes</b>

-1. Transcript_preprocessing.ipynb ; Chop and preprocess therapy Session transcript files.
+1. Transcript_preprocessing.ipynb ; Chop and preprocess therapy session transcript files.

 This Notebook will:
 read all the transcripts in '/Users/Heisig/Jihan/Transcripts/'